 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-Contract was awarded to KEC International in June 2013 and construction works fully completed in March 2017.
+Contract was awarded to KEC International India in June 2013 and construction of 30km of 220kv transmission line has been completed in Q3 2017.

-Due to cost overruns in the 3 physical subprojects under the tranche, DABS has formally requested ADB for cancellation the remaining sub-projects (i) DABS senior management assistance, and (ii) support for distribution planning and revolving fund, as these jobs are now being funded by the United States Government.
+Due to cost overruns in the three turnkey contracts, DABS requested ADB to cancel remaining subprojects (i) DABS senior management assistance, and (ii) support for distribution planning and revolving fund, as these jobs are being funded by the United States Government.

 |Stakeholder Communication, Participation, and Consultation|

 |During Project Design||Consultations with key stakeholders at both central and local government level were held including focus groups with beneficiaries and in-depth interviews with community leaders, school principals, hospital directors and local enterprise managers.
 Household surveys will be implemented covering 2500 families in district 5, 6, 13.
 14 and 17 of Kabul City.
 A particular focus of the social surveys will be on data concerning vulnerable population groups, especially the poor and femaleheaded households.
 In addition, interviews will be conducted with the leaders in Community Development Councils (CDC) and local leaders who are key players in disseminating information to the community about the sub-projects.
 Household surveys will be implemented during implementation stage.|